wpernath/ocpdev-book/chapter4/Chapter 4- CI-CD with Tekton Pipelines.md

 $ mvn package -DskipTests -Dquarkus.container-image.push=true
 ```

 After a while, Quarkus will generate and push your image to your registry.
-In my case, it’s `quay.io/wpernath/person-service?`. **[AO: Does the question mark have to be in the name?]**
+In my case, it’s `quay.io/wpernath/person-service`.

 ### Inventory check: What do we need?
 To create our use case, you need the following tools: